Skip to main content

 3. In the Environments section, select Custom Fields.

-4. On the Custom Fields Settings page, click + Add Custom Field:
+4. On the Custom Fields Settings page, click Create Field.

 To make the Custom Field visible in issue types, add it to your screens: